danya02/murder-of-lord-waterbrook/text.en.md

 `3.36` You do read books, don't you?

 `3.40` Why, I do.
-For example… "The Charter of Guard Duty"… what else…
+For example… *"The Charter of Guard Duty"*… what else…

 `3.45` Did you happen to read Conan Doyle, sir?